nx-lr/protea/readme.md

 "wildFire" == "wildfire" == "wild_fire" == "wild-fire"
 ```

-This unorthodox way of identifier comparison is called **partial** case-insensitivity, and allows programmers to use their own conventions without having to remember the exact spelling of an identifier.
+This rather bizarre way of identifier comparison is called **partial** case-insensitivity, and allows programmers to use their own conventions, even a mixture, without having to remember the exact spelling of an identifier.

 The exception with respect to the first non-lowercase characters allows common code like `var foo: Foo == FOO` to be parsed unambiguously.